hughgrigg/php-business-time/README.md

 The constraint must take an instance of `DateTime` and return whether or not it should be considered business time.

+If you want to enable combinatorial logic for your custom constraint, use the `BusinessTime\Constraint\Combinations` trait.

 *Tip*: It's usually better to use multiple simple constraints together than to make one big, complex one.